Sevast-st/bega_mon/README.md

     a.
 Fetches the latest block number from the source chain.
     b.
 Calculates a `to_block` number by subtracting a confirmation delay (e.g., 6 blocks) from the latest block.
 This prevents processing transactions that might be reversed in a reorg.
     c.
 If new blocks have been confirmed (i.e., `to_block` > `last_scanned_block`), it requests all `TokensLocked` event logs within this new block range.
     d.
-For each log found, it is passed to the `EventProcessor` to be decoded.
+Each found log is passed to the `EventProcessor` for decoding.
     e.
-The resulting structured data is passed to the `CrossChainDispatcher`.
+The resulting structured data is then passed to the `CrossChainDispatcher`.
     f.
-The dispatcher sends the data to the configured mock API endpoint.
+Finally, the dispatcher sends this data to the configured mock API endpoint.
     g.
 After successfully scanning the range, it updates `last_scanned_block` to `to_block` to mark its progress.

 4.  **Error Handling**: If an RPC connection drops or an API call fails, the respective components will automatically retry the operation several times before logging a critical error.